pakit/base_recipes/README.md

 # Recipes

-This is the home of the main repository for pakit recipes.
+This is the home of the base recipes for Pakit.

-Want to contribute a recipe?
-Just make a pull request.
+These recipes should work on Linux primarily, may make other repositories to contain OS specific overrides.

-Eventually should probably make a bot that verifies the recipes on some PRs.
+If you want to contribute a recipe, please ensure it works before making a PR.
-Until then, please be sure it works before requesting.
+Try to dependencies on other recipes or libraries to a minimum.